Alan Beith: Social

 He voted against the Marriage (Same Sex Couples) Act 2013 in its third reading.
 Beith also voted for smoking bans and against a hunting ban.
 He supports lowering the voting age to 16.
 The Liberal Democrats generally support assisted dying; he has voted against it.

 Personal life

 Beith was married in 1965 to Barbara Ward, and they had a son and a daughter.
-His first wife died in 1998, and he then married in 2001 Diana Maddock (née Derbyshire), formerly MP for Christchurch (1993–97).
+His first wife died in 1998, and he then married in 2001 Diana Maddock (née Derbyshire), formerly MP for Christchurch (1993–1997).

 Until her death on 26 June 2020, Lord Beith and Baroness Maddock divided their time between homes at Berwick-upon-Tweed, Northumberland, and London SW1; they were one of the few married couples both titled in their own right.
-Lord Beith serves as President of the Liberal Democrat Christian Forum and of the Historic Chapels Trust, a charity he helped to found and of which he was Chair of Trustees between 2001 and 2014.
+Lord Beith serves as President of the Historic Chapels Trust, a charity he helped to found and of which he was Chair of Trustees between 2001 and 2014.
 He is also President of Northumberland Hospital Radio and of the National Liberal Club.

+Lord Beith is a circuit lay preacher for the Methodist church, a role that he has undertaken for nearly 60 years.
+In 2016 the Methodist church in Berwick upon Tweed presented a certificate to Beith in recognition of his 50 years of service to that church.
+In 2013 Lord Beith wrote an essay entitled "Should the State forgive?" for the book Liberal Democrats do God, which discussed the theological interplay between the Christian understanding of forgiveness and a government's criminal justice system.
+He is a past President of the Liberal Democrat Christian Forum.

 He reportedly speaks French, Norwegian, Swedish and Welsh, and is a keen supporter of heritage matters.